MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/new-environments-visual-studio-teams-branch-retail-projects.md

 After you complete the steps earlier in this topic, you should have one build definition and two agent queues, and each agent queue should have one agent.
 To build different branches, you must configure the build definition differently.
 Therefore, you must clone the build definition.

 However, before you clone the build definition, you must add the Retail SDK into the build, so that you don't have to complete this step twice.
-To edit the existing build definition, which is named **Unified Operations platform - Build Main**, follow the steps in [Integrate the Retail SDK with the continuous build system (VSTS)](https://docs.microsoft.com/en-us/dynamics365/unified-operations/retail/dev-itpro/retail-sdk/integrate-retail-sdk-continuous-build) to integrate the Retail SDK into the metadata build of the Main branch.
+To edit the existing build definition, which is named **Unified Operations platform - Build Main**, follow the steps in [Integrate the Retail SDK with the continuous build system (Azure DevOps)](https://docs.microsoft.com/en-us/dynamics365/unified-operations/retail/dev-itpro/retail-sdk/integrate-retail-sdk-continuous-build) to integrate the Retail SDK into the metadata build of the Main branch.

 If you had multiple build branches and environments, just clone the build definition, and name the new build definition so that it's clear which branch it's for.
-(The clone feature is available in the VSTS portal).
+(The clone feature is available in the Azure DevOps portal).
 Select the new agent queue that you created, and change the following paths in any build steps or source mappings.
 (In the paths, change **Main** to **ProdRel1**.)

 - Source mappings
 - Retail SDK build step